Benenendyel/NeoVen/README.md

 - **Autopair** – Automatically closes brackets, quotes, etc.
 - **Rosepine** – A minimal and beautiful colorscheme for Neovim.
 - **More-to-come** - I kinda wanna set it up for web development too

 ---

+## TAKE NOTE:
+- I used help from ChatGPT and Claude in making configurations for each of the plugins I used.
+- I configured some of the things in here